axolite/InstantPastime/README.md

-This is a School Project App in the context of the IUAM course of HES-SO (University of Applied Sciences and Arts of Western Switzerland).
+This is a school project app in the context of the IUAM course of HES-SO (University of Applied Sciences and Arts of Western Switzerland).

-The work hosted repository is intended for that purpose only.
+**This repository is intended as a tool for a school project only.**